Water Treatment Plant

 Lewis & Clark’s lime softening system includes two RDP Technologies lime slakers, four WesTech solids contact upflow clairfiers, a sludge thickener and associated valves, meters and pumps.
 A TomCo2 carbon dioxide feed system and recarbonation basins are used to adjust the pH of the water.
 The filters are constant rate, dual media (sand and anthracite) with a Leopold underdrain system.

 The plant currently has “firm capacity” of approximately 32 million gallons a day (MGD), which is the capacity with one high service pump in standby mode.
-Additional equipment will be added in the future as demands necessitate to increase firm capacity to 45 MGD.
+Water demands necessitate an increase in firm capacity to 45 MGD.
+Currently, Phase 3 is underway which consists of additional equipment being added to meet this demand.